What is Lean Project Management?

 Lean originates from manufacturing practices and is more of a systematic approach, an organization-wide method of streamlining how to generate value - see more above.

-Agile, with its roots in software engineering, also focuses on producing high value fast.
+Agile, with roots in software engineering, also focuses on producing high value fast.
 But does it through applying short iterations and through attention to perfecting team collaboration.

 Our above example, organizing a sprint-based project to build a health store website, was based on Agile software development recommendations.
 But sitting down with the store owner to discuss the best ways to deliver the best long-term experience to his clients is a different activity.
 One, that would be best aided with Lean strategies and could require large-scale business skills.